 It can be the dominant plant in a “matrix planting” where a single species, or handful of species form a matrix into which other plants are blended.
 In its native habitats it is commonly associated with little bluestem (Schizachyrium scoparium), big bluestem (Andropogon gerardii var. gerardii), grama grasses (Bouteloua spp.), panic grass (Panicum spp.), Indiangrass (Sorghastrum nutans), leadplant (Amorpha canescens), green milkweed (Asclepias viridiflora), coreopsis (Coreopsis spp.), purple sorrel (Oxalis violacea), phlox (Phlox spp.), and yellow cone flower (Ratibida pinnata) among other plants.

-Although prairie dropseed can be grown from seed, it is slow growing, taking about 4 years to reach blooming size so is often started from plugs (in prairie restoration) or divisions (in gardens).
+Although prairie dropseed can be grown from seed, it is slow growing, taking about four years to reach blooming size and so it is often started from plugs (in prairie restoration) or divisions (in gardens).
 If growing from seed, sow outdoors in fall or stratify in dry soil for 10 weeks if planting indoors in spring.
-Divisions, taken in spring once growth resumes, can take a long time to establish, but clumps rarely require dividing and are very dense and difficult to divide.
+Divisions, taken in spring once growth resumes, can take a long time to establish but clumps rarely require dividing and are very dense and difficult to divide.

 Generally only the species is available, however, plantsman Roy Diblik of Northwind Perennial Farms in Burlington, WI discovered a dwarf selection in 1994 in the Kettle Moraine area and introduced it as the cultivar ‘Tara’.

 – Susan Mahr, University of Wisconsin – Madison